ahnafarnab/ahnafarnab.github.io/README.md

 ## 🧑‍🎓 About Me

-I am a computational political scientist combining agent-based modeling, network analysis, and survey methods to study ideological polarization, policy influence, and political dynamics in South Asia, with a case study focus on Bangladesh.
+I am a computational political researcher combining agent-based modeling, network analysis, and survey methods to study ideological polarization, policy influence, and political dynamics in South Asia, with a case study focus on Bangladesh.
 My work blends rigorous empirical methods and computational modeling with public-facing scholarship and policy relevance.
+I am also a metal musician and a former athlete!

 On this site you will find: